chaoskagami/scangrab/README.md

 A lot of temporary files may show up with some sites.
 This is normal.
 I may rewrite to use eval later everywhere, but for now there are some issues with handling newlines.

 Note: I will not add support for mangafox.
 Why?
 Their scans get run thru jpeg, they don't credit where it's due, and they watermark everything.
 Have fun coding that yourself.
+I WILL NOT IMPLEMENT THIS.
+Keep yer crap to yerself.

-Don't want anything NSFW because you can't or don't want it?
-Check the sfw branch out.
-It's pulled every once in a while from master with the stuff removed.
-That said, by every once in a while, I mean horribly out-of-date.
+The sfw branch is stale.
+I'm not going to bother anymore.
+Ignore things you don't like or build a custom copy.